jahaltom/mtDNA-Pre-term-birth-association-/scripts/README.md

 - Fits the Weibull distribution to the data for "GAGEBRTH".
    - Defines lower/upper cutoff thresholds, in days, for outlier detection (1st percentile and 99th percentile).
    - Filters the data on these threshholds (>= lower_cutoff) & <= upper_cutoff).
 - For each categorical variable class, determine the number of pre-term births and normal births (PTB=1 normal=0) and the % of PTB=1.
 Remove rows(samples) corresponding to a class from a categorical variable that total counts (PTB=1 normal=0) < 20.
 If only 1 class would remain after the prior filtering, don't exclude any samples and simply exclude the categorical variable from any future model.
-Reports categorical variables to keep/exclude for future models (Those kept are in CategoricalVariablesToKeepTable.tsv).
+Reports categorical variables to keep/exclude for workflow2.sh (Those kept are in CategoricalVariablesToKeepTable.tsv).
 Also reports those classes removed due to low counts.
 - Also reports categorical variables with exactly two classes (binary).
 These will be used as binary variables for Feature selection.
 Outputs Multi-class categorical variables for feature selection.
 - Reports Weibull parameters (Shape, Scale, and Location) and upper/lower cutoffs in days.